 Blyth does reinvention like few others.
 In 2002 he explored his interests in desire and the unconscious with a documentary on dominatrices, Bound for Pleasure.
 It played on TV3 and was sold in a number of different versions, to accommodate various markets.
 Blyth followed it with TV3 documentary Age of Aquariums, a documentary about people who keep fish as pets, and spin-off project Fish Tank Telly, which sets ambient music by collaborator Jed Town to images of aquarium fish.
 Meanwhile 2007's Transfigured Nights explores the world of webcam mask performers.
 In 2011, while in Brazil for a festival retrospective of his films, he took some film workshops and ended up doing an all nighter, directing an extended music video for local band Damn Laser Vampires.

 One of the first documentaries to emerge in this period signalled a new area of interest: stories told by Kiwi soldiers.
-2002's Our Oldest Soldier was the first of two docos to utilise interviews with his late grandfather Lawrence 'Curly' Blyth, who fought in World War I. The second was French Connection, which saw Blyth following Curly's footsteps to Le Quesnoy, a French fortress town liberated by Kiwi soldiers.
-In 2014 Blyth began ongoing archival project Memories of Service in conjunction with the RSA, recording extended interviews with Kiwi war veterans.
+2002's Our Oldest Soldier was the first of three docos to utilise interviews with his late grandfather Lawrence 'Curly' Blyth, who fought in World War I. The second was French Connection, which saw Blyth following Curly's footsteps to Le Quesnoy, a French fortress town liberated by Kiwi soldiers.
+In 2014 Blyth began extended archival project Memories of Service in conjunction with the RSA, recording dozens of extended interviews with Kiwi war veterans.
+The interviews fuelled a number of one-off documentaries; in 2019, Blyth was set to have five different war-related docos screening on Anzac Day across New Zealand's TV networks.

 Meanwhile Wound (2010) marked Blyth's first feature in over a decade: he described it as "arthouse, with a sprinkling of splatter".
 Shot in less than a fortnight, he found it one of the most enjoyable filmmaking experiences of his career.
 The tale of a vengeful daughter (Kate O'Rourke) haunted by her past, Wound was invited to play in the 2010 round of NZ Film Festivals, and two dozen genre festivals overseas.
 Famed British director Ken Russell later described it as a "romantically charged Gothic psycho-sexual horror tale" — and a masterpiece.